Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

  1. Set :ref:`libEnsemble's logger<logger_config>` to print debug messages.
  2. Override the MPIExecutor's detected MPI runner with ``"openmpi"``.
- 3. Tell the allocation function to return results to the generator asychronously.
+ 3. Tell the allocation function to return results to the generator asynchronously.
- 4. Use the ensemble function :meth:`save_output()<ensemble.Ensemble.save_output>` to save the History array and ``persis_info`` to files after libEnsemble completes.
+ 4. Use the ensemble function :meth:`save_output()<libensemble.ensemble.Ensemble.save_output>` to save the History array and ``persis_info`` to files after libEnsemble completes.

 .. dropdown:: **Click Here for Solutions**